JD470/project_quantifier/README.md

 ```
 ->

 ![Alt text](assets/screenshot.png)

 # Modules

 There are currently two modules in this program, [rust functions and structs counter](src/modules/rust_fn_counter.rs) and also [rust dependency counter](src/modules/rust_dep_counter.rs).

-You can create your own module to this program by creating a file in [modules](src/modules) and your own struct with the name of your module.
-After that you'll have to implement the trait Run to implement the run(&self) function.
-Don't forget to add "pub mod [name of module]"!
-To access the basic functions, import [shared.rs](src/shared.rs) to get all files and filter by file format for example.
-The last thing is to run your module in shared::module_runner.
+You can create your own module to this program by creating a file in [src/modules](src/modules) and your own struct with the name of your module.
+You'll have to import [shared.rs](src/shared.rs) to implement the trait Run for your module.
+Then your module will have to be listed in [modules.rs::run_modules()](src/modules.rs).
+Don't forget to make your struct public!